yp87/leaf2mqtt/README.md

 **This is a work in progress.**

-> :warning: If you're not using the car frequently, stop the container or drastically reduce the update frequency, or you could well end up with a flat 12V battery.
+> :warning: If you're not using the Leaf frequently, stop the container or drastically reduce the update frequency, or you could well end up with a flat 12V battery.

 This works for my Canadian made in 2018 LEAF 40kWh car.
 Please open an issue if it also works for your different model and/or region, I will then update this list.

 You must have a working MQTT broker on your LAN.

-Should work with multiple cars, but it is untested.
+Should work with multiple Leafs, but it is untested.
 Please open an issue with feedback if possible.

 More documentation will follow.